Last Updated on

 Over the years, I have become a huge fan of matcha green tea.
 It’s an amazing drink with lots of health benefits.
 I love making matcha lattes, and putting it in other drinks like this Matcha Orange Refresher or Sparkling Matcha Lime Mocktail.
 You can even make Matcha Green Tea Ice Cream!

 I’ve started using it in my homemade beauty products too.
 I love that you can use it as an eye shadow.
 You can make soaps like these Matcha Green Tea Soap Bars.
 And today I’m sharing a recipe for Matcha Green Tea Salve.

-I love how Matcha Tea can be used in body products to give nourishment to the skin, help eliminate blemishes and fine lines, detox skin and reduce redness.
-It is a good source of antioxidants as well, so what better ingredient to base a skin salve on?
+I love how Matcha Tea can be used in body products to give nourishment to the skin, help reduce blemishes and fine lines, detox skin and reduce redness.
+It is a good source of antioxidants as well, so with all those great Matcha benefits, what better ingredient to base a skin salve on?

 Yes, it does have a more unusual green color to it, but let that just be a reminder of the goodness that comes with the green.

 This balm uses other natural base ingredients like beeswax and coconut oil as well, plus the essential oils that have been added for the anti-aging effect and health benefits they also provide.